 With short legs and stocky builds, badgers have strong, elongated claws for digging and forming complex underground dens, called ‘setts’, some of which will have been in use for decades.

-Badgers are nocturnal and may live a solitary life or form clans living in ‘setts’.
-Following a gestation period of seven weeks, litters of up to five cubs are born in the spring, within underground chambers of the sett which contain bedding.
+Badgers are nocturnal and may live a solitary life or form clans living in setts.
+Badgers typically mate in spring or summer, but delay the implantation of their eggs so that their cubs are born between January and March after a seven-week gestation period.
+Litters typically consist of up to five cubs, which emerge from their underground chambers in spring when food is plentiful.
 The young are weaned a few months later but usually remain within the family group.

 64,000 in England & Wales ⚪